braid-org/braidjs/braid-http/test/readme.md

 ### Debugging Advice

+If the client tests fail, plug them into https://glittle.org/diff to see what's wrong.

 You can capture a request in unix with `nc -l 9000 > test-request.txt` to listen to port 9000 while your browser initiates a request, and then capture a response with `nc localhost 9000 < test-request.txt` to read the request from disk and send